k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 ### Setting Key-Value Parameters

-Set execution parameters like replace sequence, delete before load or insert to target indicators.
+Set execution parameters like the following indicators:
+- Replace sequence
+- Delete before load
+- Insert to target

 These parameters are based on the task's settings and are set on a session level.

 ### Overriding Globals Values

-A project's Globals can be overridden on either a [TDM environment](/articles/TDM/tdm_gui/12_environment_globals_tab.md) or a [TDM task](/articles/TDM/tdm_gui/23_task_globals_tab.md) level.
+A project's Global can be overridden on either a [TDM environment](/articles/TDM/tdm_gui/12_environment_globals_tab.md) or a [TDM task](/articles/TDM/tdm_gui/23_task_globals_tab.md) level.

-The TDM execution process sets the values on the Globals on a [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).
+The task execution process sets the values on the Globals on a [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).

-Note: Task level Globals have a higher priority than TDM environment level Globals.
-I.e. if a Global variable is set on both - the task and the related environment levels - the task's Global value is set.
+Note: Task level variables have a higher priority than TDM environment level variable.
+I.e. if a variable (Global) is set on both - the task and the related environment levels - the task's Global value gets the higher priority.

 ### Overriding the Sync Mode on the Task Execution